yannikschaelte/HierOpt/README.md

 A MatLab toolbox for the **hierarchical optimization** of scaling and noise parameters.

-Currently, it supports the analytical calculation of proportionality, offset and noise parameters for *Normal* and *Laplace* error functions.
+Currently, it supports the analytic computation of proportionality, offset and noise parameters for *Normal* and *Laplace* error distributions.

 ## Overview and Usage